 The Piercefield Project is located on the Raquette River near the Town of Piercefield in Franklin and St. Lawrence Counties in New York.
 The project dam and powerhouse were originally constructed in 1899 by the International Paper Company to provide mechanical power to the paper making process.
 The facility was converted to an electric generating station in 1926.
 Several other modifications took place in the early 1900s and later in the 1970s to replace timber sections of the structures with stronger concrete structures.

 The Raquette River has a total drainage basin of 1,269 square miles at its mouth and originates in the Adirondack highlands at Blue Mountain Lake, Raquette Lake and Long Lake.
 The river flows generally north-northwest for more than 146 miles, through Potsdam, New York, and empties into the St. Lawrence River, near Massena, New York.

-A total of 19 hydroelectric projects exist on the Raquette River, including from upstream to downstream, Upper Raquette (LIHI #14A), Middle Raquette (LIHI #14B), Lower Raquette (LIHI #14C) and the Yaleville Project (LIHI #157).
+A total of 19 hydroelectric projects exist on the Raquette River, most of which are owned by the project owner including from upstream to downstream, Yaleville (LIHI #157), Upper Raquette (LIHI #14A), Middle Raquette (LIHI #14B), and Lower Raquette (LIHI #14C).
 The project itself is the southernmost and furthest upstream dam on the river.

 The project includes: the dam, retaining wall, stop-log spillway, ogee spillway, bypassed reach, powerhouse, one vertical Francis turbine, and two horizontal double Francis turbines.